HaHaIHaveAShare/GoPiGoCrap/README.md

 # GoPiGoCrap
-Random snippets of code desinged to run on the gopigo
+Random snippets of code designed to run on the gopigo